anggarobo/starter-electron-forge/README.md

-# 🚀 Exploring Electron with Electron Forge, Webpack, React, and TypeScript
+# 🚀 Starter Electron Forge

 This project is a personal exploration of building a desktop application using a modern stack consisting of **Electron**, **Electron Forge**, **Webpack**, **React**, and **TypeScript**.
 The goal is to understand how these technologies integrate and work together to create a cross-platform desktop app.